 Now you’ve got your kitchen set up, it’s time to think about your garden.

 A garden composter is invaluable.
-You can make your own, like the one pictured above.
-Here’s a guide on how to make your own compost bin from pallets.
+The cheapest option is to make your own, like the one pictured above.
+Here’s a handy guide on how to make your own bin from pallets.

 Alternatively, you can buy a compost bin.
-We have a standard plastic one*, which we find is good for trapping heat and helping our food waste break down quickly.
-However, there are many different types of bins available, such as the Hotbin*, which can create organic compost 32 times quicker than a standard bin.
-Or the Green Johanna*, which also speeds up the composting processes.
+We have a standard plastic bin, which we find is good for trapping heat and helping our food waste break down quickly.
+However, there are many different types of bins available.
+This includes the Hotbin, which can create organic compost 32 times quicker than a standard bin.
+Or the Green Johanna, which also considerably speeds up the decomposition process.